Noisy Nonnegative Tucker Decomposition with Sparse Factors and Missing Data: Sparse NTD and Completion With Noisy Observations

-\begin{remark} Recently, Zhang et al. \cite{sparse2020zhang} proposed a sparse nonnegative tensor factorization and completion model with general noise distributions based on the algebra framework of tensor-tensor product for third-order tensor, where the underlying tensor was decomposed into the tensor-tensor product of one sparse nonnegative tensor and one nonnegative tensor.
-The difference between model (\ref{model}) and \cite{sparse2020zhang} is the factorization of the underlying tensor, where the tensor-tensor product with block circulant structure \cite{Kilmer2011Factorization} is used in \cite{sparse2020zhang} and the Tucker decomposition of the underlying tensor is utilized in model (\ref{model}).
+\begin{remark} Recently, Zhang et al. \cite{sparse2020zhang} proposed a sparse nonnegative tensor factorization and completion model with general noise distributions based on the algebra framework of tensor-tensor product for third-order tensors, where the underlying tensor was decomposed into the tensor-tensor product of one sparse nonnegative tensor and one nonnegative tensor.
+The difference between model (\ref{model}) and \cite{sparse2020zhang} is the factorization of the underlying tensor, where the tensor-tensor product with block circulant structure is used in \cite{sparse2020zhang} and the Tucker decomposition of the underlying tensor is utilized in model (\ref{model}).
 And the nonnegative Tucker decomposition has more widely applications and explanatory information than the nonnegative tensor factorization based on tensor-tensor product, where the last one is mainly applied in X-ray CT imaging, image compression and deblurring based on tensor patch dictionary learning \cite{newman2019non}.
-Besides, the model in \cite{sparse2020zhang} is only effective for third-order tensors, while the model in (\ref{model}) can be utilized to any order tensors and can extract more physically meaningful latent components by the sparse and nonnegative factors \cite{zhou2015efficient}. \end{remark}
+Besides, the model in \cite{sparse2020zhang} is only effective for third-order tensors, while the model in (\ref{model}) can be employed to any order tensors and can extract more physically meaningful latent components by the sparse and nonnegative factors \cite{zhou2015efficient}. \end{remark}

 \begin{remark} Jain et al. \cite{jain2017noisy} proposed a noisy tensor completion method based on CP decomposition, where one factor is sparse.
-The model (\ref{model}) can reduce to sparse nonnegative CP decomposition and completion when the core tensor is diagonal.
-However, the core tensor of Tucker decomposition is not diagonal in general in many real-world applications \cite{zhou2015efficient}.
-Moreover, Hong et al. \cite{hong2020generalized} proposed a general loss function framework for CP decomposition under various scenarios and designed a gradient descent algorithm to solve the resulting model, while there are no nonnegative and sparse constraints for the factor matrices, and there is no theoretical analysis of error bounds about the model in \cite{hong2020generalized}. \end{remark}
+The model in (\ref{model}) can reduce to sparse nonnegative CP decomposition and completion when the core tensor is diagonal.
+However, the core tensor of Tucker decomposition is not diagonal in general in various real-world applications \cite{zhou2015efficient}.
+Moreover, Hong et al. \cite{hong2020generalized} proposed a generalized CP decomposition with a general loss function under various scenarios and designed a gradient descent algorithm to solve the resulting model, while there are no nonnegative and sparse constraints for the factor matrices, and there is no theoretical analysis of error bounds about the model in \cite{hong2020generalized}. \end{remark}